Becca Vermace, LMFT

 2.)
 Do you tend to lead the session, or follow my lead?

-In a first session I will lead.
-After the first session I will follow client’s lead.
+In the first session I will lead.
+After the first session I will follow the client’s lead.
 If I notice that a client is feeling stuck or distracted etc. I will typically jump in and help lead.

 3.)
 What are your strengths as a therapist?